Shop

 You’ll learn about the fabrics and tools you’ll need, then I’ll walk with you step-by-step how to put your corset together.
 From cutting the coutil and inserting the busk to grommets and adding laces to the back when you’re done – we go over it all!
 You’ll also get my recommended vendors & online suppliers for corset making materials, including patterns.

-Click here for more info and to get your copy of this sewing workbook.
+Get more here or get your copy of this sewing workbook.

 As always, our 100% Satisfaction Guarantee applies.